dr460nf1r3/container-manager-dind/README.md

 - `CI_BUILD_SCRIPT_ARGS`: arguments to pass to the build script
 - `CI_CHECKOUT`: the commit hash or tag to checkout after cloning the repository
 - `CI_ADD_PACKAGES`: a colon list of packages to install before running the build script
+- `CI_REGISTRY`: the registry to authenticate, if required
+- `CI_REGISTRY_USER`: the username to authenticate with the registry
+- `CI_REGISTRY_PASS`: the password to authenticate with the registry